 Virtual private networks (VPNs) are great—if you use a legitimate service.
 VPNs add an extra layer of security to your Internet browsing by encrypting your data and masking your IP address so you can surf the Web anonymously.
 Plus, this extra security comes at a low monthly fee (or a one-time fee if you only need it when traveling).

-However, new scams are always cropping up and taking advantage of individuals seeking privacy and security.
+However, new scams are always popping up and taking advantage of individuals seeking privacy and security.
 Don’t fall for these fake VPN providers.
 Start by verifying the service with the following tips.

-Start by taking a look around the service providers’ about page.
+Start by looking at the service providers’ About page.
 How long have they been in business?
-What type of language do they use to describe their service?
+What language do they use to describe their service?
 If their offer sounds too good to be true, it probably is.
 Avoid VPNs that use unsubstantiated claims like “fastest,” “most secure,” and “most private.”

 A legitimate VPN service will provide plenty of opportunities to contact support because they care about their customers.
 Look through their website for support, such as a phone number, contact email, live chat, FAQs page, and community forum.
 Some might even feature a Twitter support page.